Excuse Me, Why am I the Only One Standing Up?

 Discipline feels hard and mean . . .

 Discipline is often used when we mean punishment.
 “I’m going to discipline you!” means, “I’m going to make you suffer for your transgression, and if you feel really bad I believe you won’t do it again.”
-Discipline, however, means ‘to teach’.
+Discipline, however, really means ‘to teach’.
 Whoa!
 If I discipline you I mean to teach you something.
 And at the heart of discipline is to teach our kids self-discipline.
 Below are 4 non-mean ways to create more discipline in your family.

 Discipline, It's Not Punishment